OpenHumans/archive-genevieve-201505/README.md

 `sudo apt-get install rabbitmq-server`
 2. Ubuntu automatically begins running a rabbit server in the background once this is installed.
-3. Starting the server is as simple as: `rabbitmq-server` (runs in the foreground), or you can start it in the background with `rabbitmq-server -detached`.
-To stop the server use `rabbitmqctl stop`.
+3. **(Root user action)** Starting the server is as simple as:
+`sudo rabbitmq-server` (runs in the foreground), or you can start it in the background with `sudo rabbitmq-server -detached`.
+To stop the server use `sudo rabbitmqctl stop`.

 ### Launch Celery ###

-To launch celery, from the project's base directory run:
+To launch Celery, from the project's base directory run:
 `celery -A django_celery_fileprocess_example worker -l info` (this runs in the foreground)

 ### Initialize and run Django ###

-In a new terminal, start your virtual env (with `workon django_celery_fileprocess`) and run the following in the project's base directory to initialize the database and then run a local Django server.
+In a new terminal, start your virtual environment (with `workon django_celery_fileprocess`) and run the following in the project's base directory to initialize the database and then run a local Django server.